PE-Cray/cray-openshmemx/index.md

 1. Support for SHMEM_USE_SMP environment variable is discontinued.
-Instead use SHMEM_LOCALITY_ONNODE and SHMEM_LOCALITY_OFFNODE environment variables to get similar functionality.
+Instead use SHMEM_LOCALITY_ONNODE and SHMEM_LOCALITY_OFFNODE environment variables to gwet similar functionality.
 This version breaks compatibility with Cray OpenSHMEMX/8.0.1.

-### Version-8.0.1
+### Vqersion-8.0.1
 Cray OpenSHMEMX version 8.0.1 is released on July 2018.

 The following features are released with Cray OpenSHMEMX 8.0.1: